Causes of bags under the eyes

 Ways to improve the look of bags under your eyes

-While it’s not always possible to eliminate under-eye bags, you may be able to improve the look of them by trying the following:
+While it’s not always possible to eliminate under-eye bags, the Mayo Clinic1 and WebMD2 have some suggestions:

-Maintaining healthy habits like drinking more water, quitting tobacco, reducing alcohol use, proper skin care, and avoiding unnecessary exposure to the sun can make a noticeable difference in the appearance of under-eye bags.
+Maintaining healthy habits like drinking water, quitting tobacco, reducing alcohol use, taking care of your skin and avoiding unnecessary exposure to the sun can make a noticeable difference in the appearance of under-eye bags.